-Located 7 km South West of Ahmedabad, the sacred site is one of the striking monument that includes a mosque, mausoleums, palace, tank and pavilions.
+Located 7 km South West of Ahmedabad, the sacred site is one of the striking monuments that includes a mosque, mausoleums, palace, tank and pavilions.
 When eminent Swiss-French architect Le Corbusier visited Sarkhej Roza, he compared it to the Acropolis of Athens.

 One of the most beautiful places of worship, Sarkhej Roza draws several visitors seeking to explore its distinct architecture.
 An important landmark for the Muslims situated in Makarba, provides a sense of serenity to every visitor.

 Hindus dominated the Sarkhej village for a long-time and were majorly involved in weaving and dying.
 Advisor and close friend of Sultan Ahmed Shah, Ahmed Khattu Ganj Baksh was a great sufi saint who stayed here for a long time during his last stage of his life.